ibm-cloud-docs/Backup/offline-agent-linux.md

 {: troubleshoot}
 {: support}

 There are multiple reasons why the Linux backup agent might appear offline in the Cloud Backup Portal.
-Follow the steps to rule out issues with firewall port settings, registration and the `buagent` process on the server.
+Follow the steps to rule out issues with firewall port settings, registration, and the `buagent` process on the server.
 {:shortdesc}

 Linux agent shows as offline in Portal.